Wagner Dream: Background

 Die Sieger was drafted between 1856 and 1858, at a period when Wagner had become greatly interested in Buddhism.
 It is based on legends which Wagner discovered in Eugène Burnouf's 1844 Introduction to the History of Buddhism.
-Wagner planned a production of this work for 1870 in his programme for King Ludwig II of Bavaria but never progressed it – (however elements of the story persist in his opera Parsifal).
+Wagner planned a production of this work for 1870 in his programme for King Ludwig II of Bavaria but never progressed it – (however, elements of the story persist in his opera Parsifal).

 Harvey described some of the processes he used in creating Wagner Dream.
-These include the use of a French horn and a sampled trombone playing deep notes at the opera's commencement, representing boat sirens on the Grand Canal.
+These include the use of a French horn and a sampled trombone playing deep notes at the opera's commencement, representing boat sirens on the Grand Canal in Venice.
 The composer also visited Chamonix to sample a thunderclap, used to preface an argument between Wagner and his wife.

 Narrative structure and scoring

-The story tells of the love of the outcast chandala Prakriti for the monk Ananda.
+The story tells of the love of the outcast chandala Prakriti for the monk Ānanda.
 Although both are ostracized by the other monks, Buddha permits their chaste union and allows Prakriti to join the monastic community.
-Wagner Dream intersperses the Prakriti/Ananda story with the events surrounding Wagner's death in Venice.
+Wagner Dream intersperses the Prakriti/Ānanda story with the events surrounding Wagner's death in Venice.
 As Wagner dies from a heart attack, he recalls the opera he never completed.
 Whilst the "Indian" roles are all sung, the members of the Wagner household, including his wife Cosima and the soprano Carrie Pringle (with whom it has been alleged that Wagner had his last love affair) are spoken roles.
 The score uses electronic music as well as an ensemble of 24 musicians.